-Today you have access to over 200 music streaming sites, 1000's of podcast, as well as internet radio from every corner of the world.
-All born out of the need to combat internet piracy, at a trade which saw over 95% of songs downloaded illegally in 1999.
+Today you have access to over 200 music streaming sites, thousands of podcasts, as well as internet radio from every corner of the world.
+All were born out of the need to combat internet piracy, at a trade that saw over 95% of songs downloaded illegally in 1999.

 Music streaming works in a very simple way: a streaming service delivers data to a streamer in small amounts so that the user can get pre-buffered music that has been pre-buffered a few minutes or even seconds before playing a song.